Old Town, Oslo

-Mediaeval Oslo
+Medieval Oslo

 The mediaeval town of Oslo is the area in which Oslo's mediaeval ruins of stone and brick are located.
 Ruins are located in the area known today as Old Town, roughly delineated by Hovin creek in the north, Alna river's original course to the south and east, and water associated with the Middelalderparken in the west.
 The Franciscan Monastery (partly covered by the Gamlebyen Church and Oslo Hospital) just east of Alna are also in the mediaeval town, despite its location on the "backside" of Alna.
 Also Akershus fortress and castle (begun in 1297) and the Hovedøya of the Cistercians former monastery belong to the mediaeval town.
 In the centre of the mediaeval town of Oslo is a square, the city's oldest market.
 The market was in the area where today's street intersections Oslogate - Bispegata are located.

 Mediaeval Oslo had its heyday in the 1300s, when Haakon V Magnusson ruled first as duke (1284-1299) and then as king (1299-1319).